-CPOW’s research is organised within and across five themes that act as a focusing mechanism and provide a to support cross-disciplinary research.
+Our research is organised within and across four themes that act as a focusing mechanism, providing a collaborative research environment to support cross-disciplinary research.

 Examines structural and institutional inequalities in work and organisations, including those based on gender, ethnicity, sexuality, age, ability, class, and location, and investigates how they are created, reinforced and resisted.
 Our emphasis on diversity encourages new understandings of existing challenges to further positive social change and business innovation.
 Our research builds on the concept of a fair society that protects and promotes equal freedom and substantive equality for all.

 Explores economic and social change, taking into account the state, market and society, as well as new systems of governance.
 We develop understandings of significant economic transitions as complex social, political and policy undertakings.
 One aim is to explore how forms of political power are developed, allocated, articulated, used and changed.

 Our analyses aim to facilitate humane change processes and provide nuanced interventions that account for community diversity and the different impacts and experiences of change experienced by people based on a wide range of factors such as their gender, ethnicity, ability, age, socioeconomic status, health, education, location, and proximity to the change being undertaken.
 The fragmented, disruptive and uncertain futures in this changing world are considered in applied ways, involving knowledge translation with end-users.

 Examines the opportunities and challenges afforded by digital transformation in workplace settings.
 Our interests include: the interaction between digital technology and workers, organisations, industries and the wider society; how technology can create agency and transform work and society; and how technology adds value to workers, organisations, industries and society.
 We specialise in research that can lead to impact for workers and organisations, as well as communities and society, and inform policy.